More Than Just Talk

 -

-While finding the right therapist for you is very important, it can also be quite difficult.
-Our relationship will play a large part in your healing and growth.
-I want you to feel at home with me and comfortable as you open up.
+Finding the right therapist is important—and it can also feel challenging.
+Our relationship plays a meaningful role in your healing and growth, and my goal is for you to feel comfortable, supported, and at ease as you open up.